 Jesus recounted an amazing story that reveals how much God the Father loves us and wants to save us.

 He told about the spoiled son of a wealthy and loving father.
 This son wanted his share of his father’s inheritance early, and after getting it, he just took off.

 The young lad was having a great time, partying hard, until an economic crash came and the poor kid was left with nothing.

-At one point, he thought even “my father’s hired servants have bread enough and to spare, and I perish with hunger” (Luke 15:17, NKJV).
+At one point, he came to his senses and asked himself, “How many of my father’s hired servants have bread enough and to spare, and I perish with hunger” (Luke 15:17, NKJV).

 How did his father respond?